jennytrini/jennytrini.github.io/_pages/teaching.md

 _____
 ### Workshops
-  - [**PRC Demography Workshop**](https://voices.uchicago.edu/popcenter/workshops/demography-workshop/) Hosted by the Population Research Center at the University of Chicago, this weekly workshop is where demographers gather to exchange ideas about works-in-progress.
+  [**PRC Demography Workshop**](https://voices.uchicago.edu/popcenter/workshops/demography-workshop/) Hosted by the Population Research Center at the University of Chicago, this weekly workshop is where demographers gather to exchange ideas about works-in-progress.
 I expect the UChicago students I advise to attend regularly.

+  [**African Studies Workshop**](https://africanstudies.uchicago.edu/news/current-schedule/) A bi-weekly workshop hosted by the Committee on African Studies at the University of Chicago.
+Perhaps the longest-continuously-running workshop on our campus.

 _____
 ### Prospective